nlouis56/mass-ip-pinger/README.md

 (you will need cargo and rust installed, see [rustup](https://rustup.rs/))

+## Dependencies

+- [clap](https://crates.io/crates/clap) (for command line arguments)
+- [fastping-rs]() (to ping the addresses)
+- [dns-lookup](https://crates.io/crates/dns-lookup) (to get the hostname)

 ## System requirements

-This program was tested on Windows 11.
-It should work pretty much everywhere as long as you have a working rust installation.
+This program was tested on Debian 11.
+It should work on pretty much any Unix system as long as you have a working rust installation.

+> Note: The program is not compatible with Windows, as it uses `fastping-rs` to ping the addresses, which is not compatible with the windows sockets.

 ## Disclaimer